suprohub/cos/README.md

 **Rust-powered embedded calculator with joystick interface**

-A minimalist calculator OS for Arduino Nano that uses single LED (or vibromotor for feedback, but this in future) and joystick for navigation.
-Perfect for embedded projects like this, educational purposes, or just a unique computing experience.
+A minimalistic calculator OS for Arduino Nano, using a single LED (with an vibration motor for feedback in the future) and a joystick for navigation.
+Ideal for people with disabilities (in progress), educational purposes, or just a unique computing experience.

 ## Features:
-- 🦀 Rust for embedded safety
+- 🦀 Rust for comfort development and embedded safety
 - 🔢 Fixed-point arithmetic engine with rounding (supports numbers up to 2^64)
 - 🧮 Basic operations (+, -, ×, ÷) and advanced functions (√, x²)
 - 🕹️ Joystick-based navigation through virtual keyboard
 - 💡 LED-based numeric output display via blink patterns

+**Why is the joystick selected?**
+- Upgrade convenience: changing the behavior of the interface (keyboard layout, navigation logic) is implemented in the firmware — no need to reassemble the electronics, just the firmware.
+- Compact: The joystick combines multiple directions and a button in one small component, which reduces size and simplifies installation.

 ## Hardware Requirements:
 - Arduino Nano (New Bootloader)